 - Use wet white rags to wipe away the foam and loosened dirt.

-How to prevent filtration soiling in a room
+How to prevent filtration soiling in a carpeted room

-These tactics range from free to generally cheap and should be easy to incorporate within your household or place of business.
+The tactics for keeping these black lines on your carpet from coming back range from free to generally cheap and should be easy to incorporate within your household or place of business.
 Follow the steps below to prevent or at least reduce the filtration soiling of your carpets:

 - Reduce air pollutants – Eliminate any factors that contribute to the pollution of the air in the space.
 These are processes that include a form of burning, combustion, evaporation, and/or dispersion.
 The most common examples are indoor smoking, cooking, humidifiers, and usage of air fresheners.